 I’ve been reflecting on how often we allow other people’s (and society in general’s) ‘shoulds’ to influence our choices and even our identity.
 Now I have to say up-front, some ‘shoulds’ are legitimate, for example, everyone should respect life and not go around murdering other people, and it’s probably best not to cheat on your … Continue reading Don’t allow others (or yourself) to should on you!

-In my work as coach and consultant, an issue that I frequently encounter is an inability to set and maintain healthy boundaries.
-One manifestation of this is over-burdened people living out-of-control lives due to an inability to say no. It’s not really surprising, seeing as most of us were raised in a culture where being … Continue reading Boundaries: 9 practices to help you find your NO!
+In my work as a coach and consultant, an issue that I frequently encounter is an inability to set and maintain healthy boundaries.
+One manifestation of this is over-burdened people living out-of-control lives due to an inability to say no. It’s not really surprising, seeing as most of us were raised in a culture … Continue reading Boundaries: 9 practices to help you find your NO!